What You’ll Learn 📊

 Folder structure

-The upper left section shows the folders structure.
-In this area, we can select where the data file should be loaded from.
-If we have subfolders, we can choose them by double-clicking on the subfolder.
+The upper left section displays the folder structure.
+In this area, you can choose the location from which to load the data file.
+If there are subfolders, you can open them by double-clicking.

 List of Data Files

-In the upper right section, you can select the file which should be loaded for analysis with double click on it.
-It provides you also with plenty of information about all files available in the selected folder:
+In the upper right section, you can select the file to be loaded for analysis by double-clicking on it.
+This section also provides detailed information about all files available in the selected folder.

 Property | Description |